Learn about the post-installation tasks for Oracle Audit Vault and Database Firewall (Oracle AVDF).

-The administrator and auditor user names must be simple SQL names of 1 to 30 characters, and must follow these rules:
+The administrator and auditor user names must follow these rules:

 The administrator and auditor user names are upshifted (that is, any lowercase alphabetic characters are replaced by their uppercase equivalents).
 Also, the Audit Vault Server does not support quoted user names.